Fair Warning (Connelly novel): Plot summary

 Jack goes straight to Hammond's house with Rachel to find him hanging.
 Before calling the police, they print copies of the women's profiles and conceal it in Jack's car.
-With their editor Myron Levin, Jack and Emily deduce that Hammond was running an illicit website where he sold the information of women with the DRD4 gene to incels who intended to take advantage of them, and that a user on the sight, The Shrike, was instead murdering them.
+With their editor Myron Levin, Jack and Emily deduce that Hammond was running an illicit website where he sold the information of women with the DRD4 gene to incels who intended to take advantage of them, and that a user on the site, The Shrike, was instead murdering them.
 They begin the search for Hammond's partner and share some of their findings with the FBI.

 The Shrike murders a man after falsely identifying him as Vogel, breaking his neck and throwing him off a parking garage.
 After receiving Vogel's identity from the FBI, Emily, Rachel, and Jack go to meet him at work.
-Vogel admits that he knows how to find The Shrike, but is abruptly ran over in the road and killed by The Shrike himself, who escapes before the FBI can interfere.
+Vogel admits that he knows how to find The Shrike, but is abruptly run over in the road and killed by The Shrike himself, who escapes before the FBI can interfere.
 He later destroys all evidence and escapes Los Angeles.

-Months later, the case has been made public and the staff of FairWarning have published novels and hosted podcasts on the case.
+Months later, the case has been made public and the staff of Fair Warning have published novels and hosted podcasts on the case.
 When Jack meets Rachel in a bar, she points out that a man in the corner has been staring at her all night.
 They report this to the FBI and send them a picture.
 They concoct a plan to bait the man out and trap him.
 They block the man in his car and shoot him after he pulls out a gun.
 He is only suspected of being a supporter of The Shrike looking to kill Rachel.

 After another few months, as Jack is leaving a podcast recording, he nearly gets into a car accident and feels movement in the back of his car.
 Realizing that The Shrike is in his car, he texts Rachel to warn her.
 They set up a plan for him to drive off a highway and into a trap so that they can capture The Shrike, though, on his way there, he is caught in a traffic jam.
 When The Shrike reveals himself, he steps on the gas and veers down the shoulder and around the traffic.
 The Shrike wraps his arm around Jack's neck.
 Knowing that he will kill more innocents if he escapes, Jack swerves, flipping the car at a high speed.
 As it tumbles several times, The Shrike is thrown from the window and is crushed under the car.
 As bystanders rush to the crash, an injured Jack observes the scene.
 He later learns that The Shrike was never able to be identified.